-- Search for a page and click ••• (2) to edit its properties (3). - Create alternative variations of the selected page and, in Customer Service (Napili), set audience criteria-based page visibility (4). - Create custom pages (5). - Delete the selected page and its variations (6).
+- Search for a page and click ••• (2) to edit its properties (3). - Create alternative variations of the selected page and set audience criteria-based page visibility (4). - Create custom pages (5). - Switch to a different layout on page 339 to change the look of your community's pages (6).
+If the page has any Page Variations, you can switch layouts for each variation separately.
+If you don't assign a layout, the default layout is applied. - If the selected page is not a Template page, you can delete it (7) and all its page variations with a single click.